kamya-creator/Practice-DSA/Algorithm/Check if Every Row and Column Contains All Numbers.md

 */

 ## This approach took long time in execution
-This approach was folled in valid sudoko problem
+This approach was followed in valid sudoko problem
 ```
 class Solution {
     public boolean checkValid(int[][] matrix) {